shubhamSangwan01/shubhamSangwan01/README.md

 <h2> About Me</h2>

 As an inquisitive tech and science enthusiast, I'm always eager to explore the latest breakthroughs in the world of AI & ML.
 I'm also a competitive programming aficionado who loves to tackle complex challenges and sharpen my skills.
-Lately, I've been dedicating myself to mastering FullStack Machine Learning, with a focus on building robust, end-to-end systems.
+Lately, I've been dedicating myself to mastering FullStack Machine Learning, focusing on building robust, end-to-end systems.

-## 💻 Currently Learning

 __CS Undergrad, Vellore Institute of Technology, Bhopal (2020 - 2024)__

-__Web Scraping__

-__DNN__

 ---
 **TechStack:**